apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ```

 Keying the input using the key selector prevents accidental out-of-orderness due to repartitioning before the sink operator.
-However, the application is responsible to ensure that all samples with the same set of labels and metric name are sent
+However, the application is still responsible to ensure that all samples with the same set of labels and metric name are sent
 to the sink in order of timestamp and by the same partition.